-The Mantel-Haenszel Alpha is a ratio indicating conceptually the likelihood of the members of each compared student group answering the item correctly, provided that the members of the two groups are performing equally on the assessment.
-If the value of the reported Alpha is 1, the groups are equally likely to answer the item correctly.
-If the Alpha value is statistically significantly greater than 1, the chance of success on the item may be better for the designated reference group (e.g., male) than for the focal group (e.g., female).
-A value statistically significantly less than 1 indicates the item is easier for the focal group.
-The Mantel-Haenszel Alpha is currently used as the DIF indicator for items on the STAAR, including STAAR Modified, and TAKS assessments.
+To calculate Mantel-Haenszel Alpha, students are first divided into categories of similar proficiency.
+An odds ratio is calculated for each of those proficiency categories, where the odds ratio equals the odds of answering correctly in the designated reference group (e.g., male) divided by the odds of answering correctly in the focal group (e.g., female).
+These odds ratios are combined across proficiency categories to obtain a common odds ratio, known as the Mantel-Haenszel (MH) alpha.
+If the value of MH alpha is 1, the groups (e.g., male and females) are equally likely to answer the item correctly.
+If the MH alpha value is statistically significantly greater than 1, the chance of success on the item may be better for the reference group (e.g., male) than for the focal group (e.g., female).
+A MH alpha value statistically significantly less than 1 indicates the item is easier for the focal group.
+The MH alpha is currently used as the DIF indicator for items on STAAR, STAAR Modified, and TAKS assessments.